Skip to content

 How to wean off Zoloft?

-The effects can be lessened or completely avoided by gradually weaning off Zoloft under a doctor’s supervision.
+The effects can be lessened or entirely avoided by gradually weaning off Zoloft under a doctor’s supervision.
 Typically, sertraline is tapered down over a period of four weeks.
-Reduce the dose by 50 mg every 5-7 days for 25–50 mg before stopping the medication, according to an example taper schedule.
+According to an illustrative taper schedule, reduce the dose by 50 mg every 5-7 days for 25–50 mg before stopping the medication.

 Find The Right Treatment Plan For Zoloft Side Effects